0/SpanishAcquisition/docs/_sources/user/pulse_programs.txt

 Any variables which are collections of values can have a single value assigned via an attribute.
 For example::

    # Assignment to a pulse attribute:
-   p1.amplitude = -500 mV
+   p3.amplitude = -500 mV

 Program syntax
 **************

 A pulse program consists of several statements separated by line breaks or semicolons (``;``).
-Each statement can be one of:
+A statement is one of:

    **Assignment**
       An assignment sets the value of a variable or attribute.
 Any variable or attribute may only be assigned to once in a single program.
 For example::